nextcloud/android/SETUP.md

 * Complete the setup of project properties running:
     - Windows: "setup_env.bat gradle"
     - Mac OS/Linux: "./setup_env.sh gradle"
+* The first time you want to open the project in Android Studio, select 'Import Project...' and choose the file "android/settings.gradle".
+  Android Studio will then create the '.iml' files it needs.
+If you ever close the project but the files are still there, you just select
-* Select 'Open Project...'.
-The file chooser will show an Android face as the folder icon.
-Select it to open the project.
+  'Open Project...'.
+The file chooser will show an Android face as the folder icon, which you can select to reopen the project.
 * To build the project, follow the guidelines shown on [4.
 Building with Gradle][2].

 ### 7. Create pull request: